Causal-COLA/Causal-COLA-R-Package/README.md

     #> X4_all 22.19748 20.52154 11.824127 29.24566 43.76209 13.113792
     #> X5_all 13.06487 14.43783  7.732463 14.69100 13.11379 13.064873
 ```
-Once site 1 finishes analysis, site 1 will upload the results to the Interactive Interface using the pre-assgined username and password.
+Once site 1 finishes analysis, if we were to use the Interactive Interface, site 1 will would upload the results to its homepage using the pre-assgined username and password.
 The second hospital will log onto the Interactive Interface using its assigned username and password and download the output uploaded by hospital 1 and proceed the analysis.

 Here we directly save the local result from hospital 1 into the local folder `/Simdata/hospital2` where the raw data of hospital 2 are stored.
 ```r